Observer Loop Viability Bounds

 What remains open:

 The absorbed fraction Δcn/C0=Ωm0.3\sum \Delta c_n / C_0 = \Omega_m \approx 0.3 is a cosmological observable, not a Planck-scale ratio.
-The bootstrap ceiling (Bootstrap Mechanism, Proposition 6.2) gives NC0/N \leq C_0/\hbar, but the actual number of stable levels is determined by the division algebra chain (Bootstrap → Division Algebras) and the mass hierarchy tunneling factors (Mass Hierarchy).
+The bootstrap ceiling (Bootstrap Mechanism, Proposition 6.2) bounds the number of resolvable levels by the holographic information capacity of the observer’s projected geometry, but the actual number of stable levels is determined by the division algebra chain (Bootstrap → Division Algebras) and the mass hierarchy tunneling factors (Mass Hierarchy).

 Remark (The geometry functor and level-indexed Λ\Lambda).
 The entropy identification (Proposition 7.5) explains the hierarchy qualitatively: the second law ensures SHΔcnS_H \gg \sum \Delta c_n in an old universe.
 A quantitative prediction of Λ\Lambda would additionally require a geometry functor G:ObsGeomG: \mathbf{Obs} \to \mathbf{Geom} mapping each observer’s epistemic horizon to an effective geometry, compatible with the bootstrap map R\mathcal{R} (functoriality across levels).
 Crucially, Step 8 shows that GG must produce level-indexed effective cosmological parameters Λneff\Lambda_n^{\text{eff}} (Definition 8.2): each bootstrap level projects its own effective geometry with its own effective Λ\Lambda.
 The constraint is not that all levels agree on a single Λ\Lambda, but that the sequence {Λneff}\{\Lambda_n^{\text{eff}}\} satisfies cross-level consistency (Proposition 8.3).
 This would constrain C0C_0 through the relationship between the bootstrap structure, the division algebra chain, and the spacetime geometry — potentially reducing the free parameter count from one (C0C_0) to zero.
 The existing gap in Bootstrap Mechanism about promoting R\mathcal{R} to a full functor on morphisms is the key prerequisite.